-November is Colorado Homelessness & Runaway Youth Awareness Month.
-During this month a local and national public awareness campaign is conducted to:
+November is Colorado Homeless and Runaway Youth Awareness Month.
+A local and national public awareness campaign is conducted to:

 - Increase awareness of the issues facing homeless and runaway youth, and

 - Educate the public about the solutions and the role they can play in preventing and ending youth homelessness.

 Read Governor Hickenlooper's Proclamation for Runaway & Homeless Youth Awareness Month

 8 Important Facts about Youth Homelessness that You Should Know